vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

    ``ssh root@10.92.180.250``

-3. Connect to the SSH shell using the following password:
+#.
+Connect to the SSH shell using the following password:

    ::

       oelinux123

-.. note:: Ensure that the Linux host is connected to the same Wi-Fi access point.
+.. note:: Ensure that the remote host is connected to the same Wi-Fi access point.

-.. note:: To transfer the files successfully using the ``scp`` command,
-          use the password ``oelinux123``.

 .. _section_j5g_rds_5bc_vinayjk_06-21-24-1739-53-921: